 Principle 4: Risk Management

-The principal risks and uncertainties affecting the Group are set out on pages 22 and 23 of the Annual Report along with the potential impact and how these risks are mitigated.
+The principal risks and uncertainties affecting the Group are set out on page 20 of the Annual Report along with the potential impact and how these risks are mitigated.

 The Board and risk committee follow the following risk management cycle: